 One of the Big Energy suppliers published a list of questions that you should ask yourself about the TPI you work with.
 We think its a great checklist and working with us means you will be able to answer YES to every single question:

-Different TPIs charge in different ways.
+Do you know what they charge, and how much you are paying them?Different TPIs charge in different ways.
 Some charge you a one-off fee directly, others include a commission in the rate they offer you from the supplier.
 Make sure you know what youll be paying and that it represents good value.

-Do you have a Service-Level Agreement (SLA), or similar document that explains what services your TPI is offering, over what period, and any associated charges.
+Do you know exactly what they are selling?Do you have a Service-Level Agreement (SLA), or similar document that explains what services your TPI is offering, over what period, and any associated charges.
 These charges should reflect the amount of support they are providing.

-A good TPI should present supplier offers in a detailed way that lets you compare like for like, not just a bottom line figure.
+Do they help me make an informed decision?A good TPI should present supplier offers in a detailed way that lets you compare like for like, not just a bottom line figure.
 Forecast costs should include all likely charges with a standardised method to forecast non-commodity charges and green taxes/levies.

-Ask your TPI how long their average customer relationship lasts, and what techniques they use to attract and retain customers.
+Are they in it for the long haul?Ask your TPI how long their average customer relationship lasts, and what techniques they use to attract and retain customers.
 Seek out testimonials from several of their existing customers.
 You will want a partner that cares about building long-lasting relationships based on your satisfaction with their service.
 Also it's a good idea to ask about their trading history.
 Pretty much anybody can call themselves an 'energy expert'.
 Are they a spin off from another broker?

-A TPI that has established and formalised relationships with many suppliers is likely to be in a better position to find you the most suitable arrangement for your needs.
+Do they have good market access and do they do business with different suppliers?A TPI that has established and formalised relationships with many suppliers is likely to be in a better position to find you the most suitable arrangement for your needs.
 Look at the spread of suppliers when they present you with offers.

-Research your TPI to find out who works for them and what relevant experience their key people can offer.
+Am I working with a TPI that is qualified to deliver the service I need?Research your TPI to find out who works for them and what relevant experience their key people can offer.
 Lots of people have energy experience, but relatively few have the experience to effectively deliver specialist tasks your business may require such as advising on complex products and hedging strategies.